 Like in humans, moods also change in music.
 At workshops, children will find out what kind of moods Indian music offers and what music is played in different seasons.

 Rohan Dasgupta will present a musical instrument sitar and a percussion instrument tabla.
 The bansuri flutes and children's poetry will be presented by Ivana Kočevar.
-The program was also selected in the cycle "Concert That Comes to you".
+The program was also selected in the cycle "Concert That Comes to You" at the Glasbena mladina music association.

 2. IMPROVISATION IN INDIAN CLASSICAL MUSIC FOR MUSICIANS AND MUSIC SCHOOLS AND INSTITUTIONS